Lockerbie bombing suspect appears briefly in U.S. court | Law-Order

 The family has also lodged a formal complaint with Libya's attorney general over Mas'ud's transfer to the United States, Marimi said.
 At the time of the bombing, U.S. investigators uncovered evidence that one of the possible suspects went by the name of "Abu Agela Masud" but were unable to locate him, according to a sworn statement by an FBI agent in support of the government's criminal complaint.

+"He's an old man who murdered a tremendous number of people.
+And it's what should have happened a long time ago," she said.
+"He is the first person responsible for the death of my husband to actually be tried on U.S. soil," she added.

 Mike Bernstein was a Justice Department official in the Office of Special Investigations that tracked Nazi-era criminals.
-In a criminal complaint, Mas'ud was charged with destruction of aircraft resulting in death and destruction of a vehicle used in interstate commerce by means of an explosive resulting in death.
+In a 2020 criminal complaint, Mas'ud was charged with destruction of aircraft resulting in death and destruction of a vehicle used in interstate commerce by means of an explosive resulting in death.
+He was formally indicted on those charges in November 2022.

 During the 2012 interview with the Libyan law enforcement official, Mas'ud "admitted to building the bomb that brought down Pan Am Flight 103 and to working with Megrahi and Fhimah to execute the plot," according to an FBI agent's sworn statement in support of the government's criminal complaint.
 Mas'ud also told the interviewer he was involved in other similar plots, and said the bombing was ordered by Libyan intelligence leadership, according to the complaint.